 Allergy symptoms in humans can range from very mild to very severe.
 A person’s sensitivity depends on their own genetics and those of a cat.
 Cats can produce different reactions in humans.
 The same cat could be sitting next to two people, who both have allergies, and they will not have the same response.
-Because of this, it is hard to know if a person will have a reaction unless they spend time with a specific kitty.

 Several feline breeds are considered low allergy or hypoallergenic.
 Even hypoallergenic breeds produce allergy-inducing proteins, and all breeds except true hairless will shed.
 Keeping in mind that no breed is 100% allergen free, those that are considered hypoallergenic include:

 - Cornish Rex